jeffzyliu/CUDA-programs/README.md

 ## Final project

-I'm working on data obfuscation and analysis with parallel RSA encrpytion for my final project.
+I'm working on data obfuscation and analysis with parallel RSA encryption for my final project.
 It's WIP and the repo is at https://github.com/druyang/parallel-data-analysis-obfuscation.